About Cesarean section

-- Spinal Anesthesia is the commonest type of anesthesia used the world over because of its ease of administration, safety for the mother and the baby, and early return to normal activities including feeding the baby by the mother.
+- Spinal Anesthesia is the commonest type of anesthesia used world over because of its ease of administration, safety for the mother and the baby, and early return to normal activities including feeding the baby by the mother.

-1. Once the abdomen has been disinfected by means of an antiseptic solution, it is opened via a curvilinear incision in the lower part of the abdomen, a few centimeters above the pubic hairline.
+- Once the abdomen has been disinfected by means of an antiseptic solution, it is opened via a curved incision in the lower part of the abdomen, a few centimeters above the pubic hairline.
 (Bikini incision)

-3. Once the uterus has been opened, the waters surrounding the baby is sucked out and then the surgeon passes his hand into the uterus and grasps the “presenting part” of the baby.
+- Once the uterus has been opened, the waters surrounding the baby are sucked out and then the surgeon passes his hand into the uterus and grasps the “presenting part” of the baby.
 This is the lowermost part of the baby present within the uterus-it could be the baby’s head or breech, or occasionally its back.

 Once the presenting part is within the doctor’s grasp, he gently pulls the baby out.
 The baby’s mouth is immediately sucked to remove any water it may have swallowed.

 - The umbilical cord is then clamped and cut to free the baby from the mother.
 The baby is wrapped and taken under the pediatrician's care.

 The actual delivery of the baby in a Cesarean section is accomplished in about 5 minutes or less to minimize the effect of general anesthesia and surgery on the baby.